-To fully decarbonise Portland cement production, will push its energy need from about 1.35 MWh (currently) to anything up to approaching 8 MWh per tonne.** Hence, as stated by the UNFCCC, a high level of Portland cement substitution is likely the only realistic way forward to decarbonise cement production—and for the foreseeable future.
+To fully decarbonise Portland cement production, will push its energy need from about 1.35 MWh (currently) to anything up to approaching 8 MWh per tonne.** Hence, as stated by the UNFCCC, for the foreseeable future a high level of Portland cement substitution is likely the only realistic way forward to decarbonise cement production (and hence the embodied carbon in concrete)...

 But how is the construction sector itself responding?
 In several ways, including CO2 counting and CO2-ratings.
 Cutting the embodied CO2 means that component CO2 measurements must be understood.
 To do this, look-up data has been developed and also a number of assessment toolkits have been developed.
 The EPD Registry (here) is a limited searchable online database and by no means represents the totality.
-One of the most sophisticated is that published by the UK's Institute of Civil Engineering.
-There are several others too including, for example, the Netherlands' National Environmental Database (here).
+One of the most sophisticated is that published by the UK's Institute of Civil Engineering (PDF here).
+There are several others too including for example, the Netherlands' National Environmental Database (here).

-Counting the CO2-cost for buildings.
+Counting the CO2 costs.
 Let's take buildings as an example.
 A framework published by the WBCSD in 2020 has the stated aim of enabling opportunities for stakeholders to, "identify the best emissions-reduction strategies for all parts of the value chain".
-While the WBSCD framework is deliberately not prescriptive in its form and structure, it introduces a very important metric, expressed as the carbon intensity of the project, as a kgCO2/m2 measure (kilograms CO2 per square meter of floor space), and is, "applicable by all the companies across the life-cycle of buildings" (PDF):
+While the WBCSD framework is deliberately not prescriptive in its form and structure, it introduces a very important metric, expressed as the carbon intensity of the project, as a kgCO2/m2 measure (kilograms CO2 per square meter of floor space), and is, "applicable by all the companies across the life-cycle of buildings" (PDF):

 But how might any sense of comparison be visualized?
-The only simple way to do this is to use a visual rating, similar to those affixed to all EU appliances—but in concrete's case, here we use the colour-bands developed by the UK's Institute of Civil Engineering ("I.C.E"), which is now gaining prominence per its Low Carbon Concrete Route-map, the full version published in April 2022 (full version PDF here).
+The simple way to do this is to use a visual rating, similar to labels stuck on EU appliances—but in concrete's case, here we use the colour-bands developed by the UK's Institute of Civil Engineering ("I.C.E"), which is now gaining prominence per its Low Carbon Concrete Route-map, the full version published in April 2022 (full version PDF here).

 So below, we "rate" a cubic meter of different concretes to see how they compare in categories A1-A3 in the diagram above — but first we take a look at the underlying context...